imperialcybersoc/imperialcybersoc.github.io/content/events/2025/03/12-networking_in_cyber.md

 <!--more-->

-Alexandra Forsyth has kindly offered to deliver an industry talk!
+Alexandra Forsyth, a cyber security threat analyst and entrepreneur, has kindly offered to deliver an industry talk!

 How are cyber security threats evolving?\
 What are the key areas of industry under threat?\